hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Victoria Park - great place for running (drinking fountains located just outside Bonner Gate, on the island with Victoria Park Chinese Pagoda, etc.) and pastries (Pavilion Cafe by the lake).

 **Food:**
-* EDIT - hyper seasonal, low impact restaurant.
+* [EDIT](https://www.edit.london/) in Hackney - vegan restaurant, local and seasonal, low on waste and environmental impact.
 Modern European.
 * Silo London - zero-waste restaurant with a great tasting menu.
 They mill their own flour and make their own butter.
 They aim to eliminate food waste, so expect ice cream made from leftover sourdough bread.
 Modern European.

 **Pastries:** Pophams London Fields, Forno, E5 Bakehouse, The Snapery East, Pavilion Bakery, Yeast Bakery.